 SPENCER SUTTON / SCIENCE PHOTO LIBRARY SPENCER SUTTON / SCIENCE PHOTO LIBRARY

-Illustration of the immune system battling a cancer cell.
+Immune system battling a cancer cell.
 T lymphocyte cells (orange) surrounding a cancer cell.
 T lymphocytes are a type of white blood cell that recognize a specific site (antigen) on the surface of cancer cells or pathogens and bind to it.
 Some T lymphocytes then signal for other immune system cells to eliminate the cell.
 The genetic changes that cause a cell to become cancerous lead to the presentation of tumour antigens on the cell's surface.

 Model release not required.
 Property release not required.